 The “Painkiller” group can still use my services but may not need quite as much help.
 The “Vitamin” and “In between” folks (71% combined) will have even more need to create a sense of urgency with their customers.

-I’ve gotten a few new leads out of it so far, but the most interesting piece are the results on the questions.
-The individual answers show me which aspects of their businesses users feel the most and least confident about.
+The individual answers also show me which aspects of their businesses users feel the most and least confident about.

 Those insights on how my customers think about themselves can help inform how I position my own offerings to attract more business.
 That’s a pretty strong ROI for relatively little effort.